Classification, the Perceptron, and Logistic Regression

 Now look at the right panel, where we have added a single very obvious malignant tumor: one much larger than any seen before, definitely malignant.
 We refit linear regression on the new dataset.
 The fitted line tilts to reduce the squared error contribution from the far-right point (which was being predicted way below \(1\) before), and as a consequence the line becomes flatter and its \(0.5\) crossing shifts to the right.
 Some of the original malignant tumors (the ones near the old boundary) are now to the left of the new boundary, meaning the model now classifies them as benign.
 They are misclassified, even though nothing changed about them.

 What went wrong?
-Linear regression is trying to minimize squared error, treating the labels \(0\) and \(1\) as if they were heights on a continuous scale.
+Our boundary turned out to be fragile: a single far-away point dragged it across some of our data.
+The root cause is that linear regression is trying to minimize squared error, treating the labels \(0\) and \(1\) as if they were heights on a continuous scale.
 A point labeled \(1\) that lies “very far on the malignant side” is treated as an embarrassingly large prediction error (because the line predicts something much less than \(1\) there), even though it is in fact a clearer example of malignancy, not a worse one.
 The model bends over backwards to reduce that error and ends up hurting itself elsewhere.

 There is also a more fundamental conceptual issue.
 The hypothesis \(\boldsymbol{\uptheta}^{\intercal}\vb{x}\) can take any real value, ranging over \(\left(-\infty, +\infty\right)\).
 But we know in advance that \(y \in \{0, 1\}\).
 It does not make sense for a hypothesis to predict \(h_{\boldsymbol{\uptheta}}\left(\vb{x}\right) = -3.7\) or \(h_{\boldsymbol{\uptheta}}\left(\vb{x}\right) = 12.4\).
 We need to constrain the output to live in \(\{0, 1\}\) (or at least somewhere bounded, like \(\left[0, 1\right]\)).